-Miller Museum of Geology, Queen's University Educational Tour Programs
+Miller Museum of Geology, Queen's University Educational and Public Programming

-The Miller Museum offers many hands-on curriculum-linked educational programs that are presented in the museum classroom for school groups of up to 30 participants.
-In a typical year, 100 programs are presented to school groups, summer camps, youth groups, and any other group interested in the science of geology.
+The Miller Museum offers hands-on curriculum-linked educational programs that are presented in the museum classroom.
+In a typical year 100 programs are presented to school classes, summer camps, and any other group interested in the science of geology.